fernandohu/correios/README.md

 * codAdministrativo
 * contrato

-To make an API call is quite simple, all you have to do use the client method with the default configuration file and the information needed to consume it:
+It is quite simple to make an API call, all you have to do is use the client method with the default configuration file and the information needed to consume it:

 ```php